Detailed guides to painful problems, treatments & more

 What’s new in this article?

-Six updates have been logged for this article since publication (2009).
-All PainScience.com updates are logged to show a long term commitment to quality, accuracy, and currency. more Like good footnotes, update logging sets PainScience.com apart from most other health websites and blogs.
-It’s fine print, but important fine print, in the same spirit of transparency as the editing history available for Wikipedia pages.
+Eight updates have been logged for this article since publication (2009).
+All PainScience.com updates are logged to show a long term commitment to quality, accuracy, and currency. more When’s the last time you read a blog post and found a list of many changes made to that page since publication?
+Like good footnotes, this sets PainScience.com apart from other health websites and blogs.
+Although footnotes are more useful, the update logs are important.
+They are “fine print,” but more meaningful than most of the comments that most Internet pages waste pixels on.

 See the What’s New? page for updates to all recent site updates.